effectfully-ou/sketches/has-lens-done-right/README.md

 lens = lensAt @x proxy#
 ```

-`HasLens x s t a b` is pretty much a product of `SameModulo x s t` and `SameModulo x t s`, except the `a` and `b` variables are explicit in the former.
+`HasLens x s t a b` is pretty much a product of `SameModulo x s t` and `SameModulo x t s` (which is what makes inference bidirectional), except the `a` and `b` variables are explicit in the former.
 This makes type signatures nicer and I personally ([not only](https://github.com/ghc-proposals/ghc-proposals/pull/158#issuecomment-449422693)) find [error messages](https://github.com/ghc-proposals/ghc-proposals/pull/158#issuecomment-449419429) more to the point.

 ### The `User` example